fxinfo24/ProfileScope/docs/setup_guide.md

 4. **Database Issues**:
    - SQLite (dev): delete `data/profilescope.db` and restart
    - Postgres (prod): run `flask db upgrade` and verify `DATABASE_URI`
+5. **Celery Worker Crashes on Railway** (`ModuleNotFoundError: No module named 'mmap'`):
+   - Railway's Nixpacks Python build may lack the mmap module for multiprocessing
+   - Solution: Use `--pool=solo` flag in worker start command (already in Procfile)
+   - This runs single-threaded but is sufficient for ProfileScope's workload
+   - Verify logs show "concurrency: 1 (solo)" instead of "concurrency: 48 (prefork)"

 ### Debug Mode
 ```bash